cesanta/mongoose/docs/README.md

 An application that uses mongoose should follow a standard pattern of event-driven application:

-1. Declare and initialize an event manager:
+**Step 1.** Declare and initialize an event manager:

   ```c
   struct mg_mgr mgr;
   mg_mgr_init(&mgr);
   ```

-2. Create connections.
+**Step 2.** Create connections.
 For example, a server application should create listening connections.
 When any connection is created (listening or outgoing), an event handler function must be specified.
 An event handler function defines connection's behavior.